Barcode Automation, inc. is the leading manufacturer of Barcode Readers and Decals for Vehicle Access Control and Automatic Vehicle Identification.

 2024

-Realizing customers wanted to use the smaller BC3 decals at their existing sites we developed and launched a free firmware that for the first time ever allowed a BAi Reader to identify decals in two different formats.
-This meant communities with decal formats that are 20+ years old could upgrade to a considerably more reliable and secure format without having to replace all of their decals at once.
+Recognizing that changing all decals at a community at once represented a huge logistical problem for customers wanted to use the smaller BC3 decals, we developed and launched a firmware update for BAi readers.
+For the first time in our history, a BAi Reader could now read decals in two different formats.
+This means communities with decal formats that are 20+ years old could upgrade to a considerably more reliable and secure format without having to replace all of their decals at once.

-We also started rolling out access to our Dealer Portal allowing technicians instant access to site history, warranty information, and decal sequences.
+We also allowed access to our Dealer Portal, allowing dealers and technicians instant access to site history, warranty information, and decal number sequences.

-During this time we also began updating our facilities to incorporate industrial grade 3D printing technology and testing carbon fibre components for use in the BA-440 and future Readers.
+In addition, we updated our facilities with industrial grade 3D printing technology and began developing carbon fiber components for use in the BA-440 and future Readers.